ClearBlade/ClearBlade-Python-SDK/README.md

 1. [Queries](#queries)

 ### Introduction
+---
 The intended entry point for the SDK is the ClearBladeCore module.
 The beginning of your python file should always include a line like the following:

 ```python
 from clearblade.ClearBladeCore import System, Query, Developer
 ```

 System, Query, and Developer are the only three classes you should ever need to import directly into your project, however Query and Developer are only used in special situations.
+To register a developer, you will need to import the `registerDev` function from ClearBladeCore.

 If you want to enable console logging, you must also set the debug flags.
 The module `cbLogs` has a `DEBUG` flag which enables verbose console messages, and an `MQTT_DEBUG` flag which displays additional logging specifically pertaining to MQTT messaging.